AMVezz/CYA-2/README.md

 ### Why this activity?

 My short‑term goal is to gain hands‑on research experience by working with a faculty mentor in a lab that aligns with my interests in networking, cybersecurity and data science.
-Universities encourage undergraduates from any major to participate in research, and faculty value curiosity and dedication over perfect grades【498749047136474†L79-L93】.
+Universities encourage undergraduates from any major to participate in research, and faculty value curiosity and dedication over perfect grades.
 At the same time, I want to build my public portfolio and improve my skills by contributing to an open source project.
-Open source contributions can teach coding, documentation, design and project management, and they help you meet people with similar interests【689267804346518†L34-L83】.
-Finally, I aim to secure a **software engineering internship** for summer 2027; early preparation, self‑assessment, and side projects are key to landing these competitive roles【841212808208285†L128-L143】.
+Open source contributions can teach coding, documentation, design and project management, and they help you meet people with similar interests.
+Finally, I aim to secure a **software engineering internship** for summer 2027; early preparation, self‑assessment, and side projects are key to landing these competitive roles.

 ## Deliverable summary